Managing safeguarding investigations

 - Roles and responsibilities of stakeholders; delineation of duties

-- Convening key stakeholders and selecting the investigation team
+- Selecting the investigation team

-- Risk assessments, terms of reference
+- Risk assessments, investigation plans

 - Overseeing the investigation reports and next steps